Skip to content

 1. Open Smart Lookup.

-2. Describe one idea you know exists somewhere in your notes.
+2. Describe one idea you know exists in your notes.

 Before you start